polymathic-institute/polybok/Literature Notes/Communication/Copyrighting/Creating a Tone of Voice Guide.md

 Why is this dishonest?
 The message isn't very clear, there's no ambiguity about the missing payments, and it is unlikely that the experience will be amazing.
 A better tuned example would be the following.

 > Hi.
-Really sorry to let you know but it seems like you've missed one of your payments.
-But don't worry, get in touch with us and we'll help your resolve it, no problem.
+Really sorry to let you know, but it seems like you've missed one of your payments.
+But don't worry, get in touch with us, and we'll help you resolve it, no problem.
 Thanks.

-The openness of the message is dialed just correctly; it is honest and also daring in saying "we'll help your resolve it, no problem."
+The openness of the message is dialed just correctly; it is honest and also daring in saying "we'll help you resolve it, no problem."

 Include a section in your tone of voice guide addressing modulation with examples.
 Start with "We always sound like us", and elaborate.
 For example: We speak with the same voice in everything we write.
 But, we'll occasionally talk in a different accent by modulating different elements of our brand value.

 Finally, summarizing key elements of the guide into a poster can act as a visual reminder of the brand's tone of voice.
 This can be placed on office walls or as the background of your browser new-tab page.
-The poster should have 4-5 highlights, and have brand values clearly identified.
+The poster should have 4–5 highlights, and have brand values clearly identified.